 Severity: While taboos may not necessarily be written into law (although they can be), they are considered to be very severe.
 If you break one, you may be so embarrassed that you might not be able to look people in the eye anymore.

 Definition: Laws are cultural and social norms that are policed by the state.
-If you’re found to have broken a law, you could be fined or even go to jail.
+If you’re found to have broken the law, you could be fined or even go to jail.

 Examples: Commonly, a society will pass laws related to violence against others, theft, and damage to property.
 Read about more examples of laws.